A Guide to Vehicle Tracking Costs in the UK

 Larger fleets generally require more in-depth tracking and telematics data than smaller ones, so will need a more sophisticated system.

-As you can see from the table above, fleet size is the main factor in pushing up a fleet tracking system cost.
-Nearly all contracts are on a per vehicle basis.
+As shown in the table above, we would say fleet size is the biggest factor in increasing the cost of a fleet tracking system since most contracts are priced per vehicle.

 All tracking systems should include route tracking and route mapping as standard.
 Let’s see how the different levels of vehicle tracking compare after that: